laurentperrinet/laurentperrinet.github.io/content/talk/2017-06-28-telluride/index.md

 publication: '*Workshop on Computational Neuroscience entitled "New trends and challenges for 2030"*'
 title: 'Back to the present: dealing with delays in biological and neuromorphic systems'
-tags: ["neuromorphic-computing"]
+tags:
-categories: ["Computational Neuroscience", "NeuroAI & Machine Learning", "Outreach & Public Engagement"]
+- neuromorphic-computing
+categories:
+- Computational Neuroscience
+- NeuroAI & Machine Learning
-projects: [""]
+projects:
+- tout-public
 ---